cortesimone/companies-boycotting-X/README.md

 # companies-boycotting-X
-A list of companies boycotting the X platform
+A list of companies boycotting the X platform:
-Apple,
+ - Apple,
-Comcast,
+ - Comcast,
-IBM,
+ - IBM,
-The Walt Disney Company
+ - The Walt Disney Company

 Elon Musk pushed back on advertisers boycotting X over antisemitism and other hate speech on the platform formerly known as Twitter during the 2023 DealBook Summit in New York on Wednesday.